cjriches/simulatron/simulatron/docs/instruction-set.md

 `Literal word`: A 4-byte literal integer.

 `Register ref word`: A 1-byte register reference to any 32-bit integer register, the contents of which will be interpreted to contain a 4-byte integer.
 This is equivalent in all but name to `Register ref address`.

+`Register ref i/f`: A 1-byte register reference to either a 32-bit integer register or a float register.

 `Register ref`: A 1-byte reference to any register.